GoogleChrome/lighthouse-ci/docs/getting-started.md

   chrome: stable # make sure you have Chrome available
 ```

+That's it!
+You're good to go.
+Check out the [Extra Goodies](#extra-goodies) section for additional features like uploading every report to public storage, GitHub status checks, and a historical diffing server.

 **NOTE: for matrix builds, you want to ensure LHCI is only run once!
 For example...**

 ```yaml